flashbots/yocto-manifests/README.md

 * Clone the Yocto meta layer source using yocto manifest as show below.
 ```
 $ repo init -u https://github.com/flashbots/yocto-manifests.git -b main -m <manifest_file>.xml
-# Replace <manifest_file> with tdx-base.xml, tdx-bob.xml, or tdx-rbuilder.xml depending on your needs
+# Replace <manifest_file> with tdx-base.xml, tdx-bob.xml, or tdx-buildernet.xml depending on your needs
 ```
 A successful initialization will end with a message stating that Repo is initialized in your working directory.
 Your directory should now contain a